+Here, however, we are arguing that considerations of strategy and organising for transformation should become greater focuses for the degrowth community.
+To achieve this means taking a more movement-oriented pathway, and would require the formalisation of structures capable of deliberating the strategic orientation of the community, such as a Degrowth International.
+We envisage two possible variants of such a movement-oriented pathway.
 The first would seek explicitly to expand the reach of degrowth thinking and arguments by proliferating degrowth as a frame for action.
 This would mean striving to bring more and more people and projects to take action under the degrowth banner.
 This would of course require expanding considerations of strategy, in terms of how to build the size of the degrowth movement and what actions the movement should take in the name of degrowth.

-as a frame for action, the degrowth movement would remain relatively niche and small in size, yet seek to harness its capacities effectively to connect to and influence the direction of social movements and political projects operating under other banners (e.g. Climate strikes, Extinction Rebellion, Green New Deal).
+There is also, however, an alternative possibility for degrowth to take a more agile approach.
+In this third pathway, instead of seeking to expand degrowth as a frame for action, the degrowth movement would remain relatively niche and small in size, yet seek to harness its capacities effectively to connect to and influence the direction of social movements and political projects operating under other banners (e.g. Climate strikes, Extinction Rebellion, Green New Deal).
 Considerations of strategy are again vital in this pathway, in order to decide for example which movements, projects and institutions degrowth should seek to influence, in order to further degrowth aims via these vehicles.

 To reiterate, we do not see these three pathways as fixed and mutually-exclusive, nor are they the only three pathways which could be envisioned for degrowth.
 Rather, we offer this illustration here in order to demonstrate just some of the possible directions the degrowth community could prioritise moving forward.

-question.
+We started this blog series with a desire for the degrowth community to talk more about strategy, and the how question.
 Through the resulting discussions, we have since realised that in order for these considerations of strategy to progress further, the degrowth community would first require a mechanism or body to collectively deliberate its own strategic priorities and orientation.
 This body could consider whether to prioritise a more academic or more movement-based pathway, and the specific shape these pathways might take.